BouncePro 15ft Square Trampoline Features and Specs

 Should I Buy It?

 If you’re looking for value, you won’t find it here.
 Round trampolines are a simply better bang for your buck.
-If you MUST buy a square trampoline, you won’t find anything better for the price.
+If you MUST buy a square trampoline, you can find much better ones but not for this price.
 But that speaks more about the dearth of square trampolines than the quality of this unit.
 Still, it’s at least average in quality and shouldn’t let you down like the bargain bin trampolines from the big box stores.